PA Cyber Charter School Founder Sentenced to 20 Months for Fraud

 Trombetta, who is no longer formally connected to PA Cyber Charter Schools and now describes himself on LinkedIn as a “senior consultant and independent contractor,” was sentenced to serve 20 months in prison and ordered to pay more than $400,000 in restitution.

-On July 24, CBS Pittsburgh reported that Trombetta was first indicted almost five years ago and pleaded guilty to tax conspiracy nearly two years ago, acknowledging that “he siphoned off some $8 million from The Pennsylvania Cyber Charter School.”
-Trombetta faced 11 counts of mail fraud, theft or bribery, conspiracy and tax offenses related to his involvement in various entities that did business with PA Cyber Charter School.
+On July 24, CBS Pittsburgh reported that Trombetta was first indicted nearly five years ago when he plead guilty to tax conspiracy and admitted that he had taken up to $8 million from the charter school.
+Trombetta faced 11 counts of fraud, theft, conspiracy and tax offenses connected to his work with PA Cyber Charter School.

 What was Trombetta doing with money that should have been supporting students and teachers?
 As it turns out, Trombetta was using school funds to indulge in some of the finer things in life, including a corporate jet and a $933,000 Florida condominium.
 He also reportedly used $180,000 to purchase houses for his mother and girlfriend in Ohio.